Die4Ever/deus-ex-randomizer/src/notes/patch v3.6.md

 - Bathroom mirrors in M03 Airfield Helibase will now work as expected for binocular-based bingo goals
 - Don't show Goal Location markers for start locations
 - If NG+ removes grenades or throwing knives, it also takes all of the ammo for them as well
+- Metal barrels are no longer possible to set on fire.
+This fixes a bug with gas clouds not being spawned from barrels that burned to the point of destruction.

 # Zero Rando